thompsnm/angular-template/README.md

     $ npm run test:coverage

 To run the unit tests inside a [Docker](https://www.docker.com/community-edition) container, execute the following command.
 This requires that Docker is running on your machine.
-All other dependencies are provided for you, thereby ensuring your local test environment exactly matches Jenkin's test environment:
+All other dependencies are provided for you, thereby ensuring your local test environment exactly matches Jenkins' test environment:

     $ npm run test:docker

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+To run the end-to-end tests via [Protractor](http://www.protractortest.org/) directly your machine, execute the following command.
+This requires that Chrome is installed on your machine:

+    $ npm run e2e

+To run the end-to-end tests inside a [Docker](https://www.docker.com/community-edition) container, execute the following command.
+This requires that Docker is running on your machine.
+All other dependencies are provided for you, thereby ensuring your local test environment exactly matches Jenkins' test environment:

+    $ npm run test:docker

 ## Further help